wearefine/battleforthenet-widget/README.md

 #### Non-technical version:

 * Developer embeds widget code snippet on their site (either modal or banner)
-* On September 10th, 2014, users are shown the widget on their first page view
+* On July 12th, 2017, users are shown the widget on their first page view
 * Users can interact with or dismiss the widget
 * A cookie is written so the user doesn't see the widget again